-“Just one additional hour of respite care per week was related to an increase of six to seven points in marital quality, which is approximately one half of a standard deviation.”
+“Just one additional hour of respite care per week was related to an increase in marital quality”

-In a recent study, Harper et al. (2013) obtained survey data regarding daily responsibilities, marital quality, and the amount of respite care received from 101 mother and fathers who were together raising at least one child with autism spectrum disorder (ASD).
+For example, Harper et al. obtained survey data regarding daily responsibilities, marital quality, and the amount of respite care received from 101 mother and fathers who were together raising at least one child with an autism spectrum disorder (ASD).
 Parents indicated that approximately 64 percent of their children spent time with a respite care providers, including grandparents, babysitters, community agencies, and extended family members.
 The researchers found that the number of hours of respite care was positively related to improved marital quality for both husbands and wives and that a 1 hour increase in weekly respite care was associated with an improvement in marital quality.
 This relationship was significantly mediated by perceived daily stresses and uplifts (qualities that led to better relationships) in both husbands and wives.
 More respite care was associated with increased uplifts and reduced stress; increased uplifts were associated with improved marital quality; and more stress was associated with reduced marital quality.
 The number of children in the family was associated with greater stress, and reduced relational quality and daily uplifts.

 The study’s findings offer hope to couples parenting a child with ASD and have important implications for professionals who work with families caring for a special needs child.
 Respite care should be a critical component in a comprehensive family support plan because even a small increase in the number of hours of respite care has the potential to significantly improve marital quality.
 Counselors, therapists, psychologists, physicians, school administrators, special education teachers, social workers, and family advocates need to be aware of the respite care options available and be unified in their approach to informing and helping parents access these services.
 As the researchers conclude, “A coordinated approach to helping parents obtain and navigate ongoing respite care is long overdue.”